 Trade school programs vary widely between different platforms, programs, faculty, and schools.
 However, an accredited online trade school will give you all the knowledge you need to start a new career.

 An online school may not give you the same hands-on experience as an in-person school, but they can give you the knowledge you need to succeed in an apprenticeship.
 It will also have the advantage of being on your own time and at your own pace.

 Ask yourself what kind of trade you see yourself enjoying the most, look into your options, and ask if it’s possible to learn the necessary skills online!
-If you think it is possible, do your research, see how many graduates landed jobs or apprenticeships, and decide from there.
+If you think it is possible, do your research, see how many graduates landed electrical trainee positions after completing their programs of study, and decide from there.

 If you’re considering vocational training, whether it’s online or in-person, there are specific criteria you should look for.
 First, is the school accredited?
-You will have difficulty finding employment with a certification from a school that isn’t accredited, so don’t waste your money.
+You may have difficulty finding employment with a certificate from a school that isn’t accredited, so consider this before deciding on an unaccredited school.

-Next, is the school licensed?
-Most trade schools must hold licensure to indicate that they meet certain standards, but this depends on your state and the program you’re seeking to enter.
+Next, is the school state-approved or licensed?
+Most trade schools must hold an approval or license to indicate that they meet certain standards, but this depends on your state and the program you’re seeking to enter.

 What are the admissions requirements?
-You want to make sure you can get in, as some require a high school diploma, GED, or even certain SAT or ACT scores.
-You should also make sure that you aren’t spending too much on unnecessary items or fees.
+You want to make sure you can get in, as some require a high school diploma, GED, or even entrance testing and specific scores.
+You should also ensure that you aren’t spending too much on unnecessary items or fees.